How curbing our instinctive selfishness can unlock deeper, more meaningful growth

 It’s easy to tie ourselves so closely to this mind-made identity that we’re very rarely fully present.
 We’re in our heads.
 We’re viewing the world through the prism of self and our actions are directed towards aggrandising this self identity.
 The ego.

-Take the trust equation.
+Take the Trust Equation.

 Our credibility and reliability are so important to building trust with the people around us.
 But if we spend our whole lives trying to demonstrate, rather than just be reliable and credible, it’s very self-orientated.
 The more self-orientated that we are ie the more that our heads are filled with us, the less space there is for those around us.
 We put up a barrier to intimacy, and therefore our ability to build deeper, more trusting relationships.